-Ningyo Yaki: Traditional Character-Shaped Sponge Cake
+Ningyo Yaki: Traditional Sponge Cake from Tokyo

-The other day, I placed an order with Amazon Japan for a traditional Japanese confection and yesterday received it, and here is what I purchased this time.
+The other day, I placed an order with Amazon Japan for a traditional Japanese confection, and yesterday, I received it.

 Ningyo Yaki (人形焼)

-Ningyo Yaki vs Taiyaki
+Ningyo Yaki vs. Taiyaki

-Featuring its character shape, Ningyo Yaki is a baked Castella cake filled with “Anko (餡子)” sweet Azuki red bean paste inside.
+Featuring its character shape, Ningyo Yaki is a baked castella cake with Anko sweet red bean paste inside.

-Traditionally, Ningyo Yaki is modeled after the faces of “Shichifukujin (七福神: Seven Lucky Gods)” like these or “Bunraku Ningyo (文楽人形: Bunraku Puppet)”.
+Traditionally, Ningyo Yaki is modeled after the faces of “Shichifukujin (七福神: Seven Lucky Gods)”, like these, or “Bunraku Ningyo (文楽人形: Bunraku Puppet)”.

-Ningyo Yaki in Asakusa, Tokyo
+Asakusa Ningyo Yaki

-Where to Buy Ningyo Yaki in Tokyo
+Where to Buy in Tokyo